slaymuel/mizzle/README.md

 ## Description:
 Hydrates metal oxides in the pdb format with OH2 and OH.
 In `config.wet` the user specifies which metals to hydrate and in what ratio.
+Custom config files are included using the `-c` flag, if no config file is supplied the default config file is used.
 Hydrating a crystal containing different metals is supported.

 # Modules
 The program consists of four main modules: